1 Framework of inheritance tax

 Properties in Japan

-(5) A person who does not fall under any of (1) to (4) above, but acquires properties by donation, for which taxation by settlement at the time of inheritance is applicable.
+(5) A person who does not fall under any of (1) to (4) above, but acquires properties by donation, for which taxation by settlement at the time of inheritance is applied.

-Properties under taxation by settlement at the time of inheritance
+Properties to which taxation by settlement at the time of inheritance is applied

 (Notes)